Harry Styles Says ‘Bring Back Manly Men,’ Shading Candace Owens For Her ‘Vogue’ Cover Tweet

 Taking to his account on Wednesday, December 2, the “Watermelon Sugar” singer shared a photo of himself that was snapped by photographer Parker Woods.
 He posed against a black backdrop and was illuminated by a single spotlight as he munched on a banana while gazing off into the distance.

 The 26-year-old once again showed off his gender-fluid style as he wore a powder blue suit for the photo op.
 The set included a fitted blazer that cinched around his midsection before flowing out around his waist in a peplum style.
-He sported a sheer white top with long pleated sleeves underneath the jacket, as well as a pair of matching blue pants that were slightly oversized over his lower half.
+He sported a sheer white top with long pleated sleeves underneath the jacket, as well as a pair of matching blue pants that were slightly oversized.

-He captioned the shot “bring back manly men” — a line that was likely familiar to most, if not all, of his 33.4 million followers, as it was part of a Twitter post from Candace in which she criticized Harry for wearing a Gucci dress on his historic solo Vogue cover.
+He captioned the shot “bring back manly men” — a line that was likely familiar to most, if not all, of his 33.4 million followers, as it was part of a Twitter post from Candace in which she criticized Harry for wearing a Gucci dress on his historic Vogue cover.

 “There is no society that can survive without strong men.
 The East knows this.
 In the west, the steady feminization of our men at the same time that Marxism is being taught to our children is not a coincidence.
 It is an outright attack.
 Bring back manly men,” she tweeted on November 14.